The terza rima is a poem, Italian in origin, composed of tercets woven into a complex rhyme scheme.

 History of the Terza Rima Form

-Possibly developed from the tercets found in the verses of Provencal troubadours, who were greatly admired by Dante, the tripartite stanza likely symbolizes the Holy Trinity.
-Early enthusiasts of terza rima, including Italian poets Boccaccio and Petrarch, were particularly interested in the unifying effects of the form
+Possibly developed from the tercets found in the verses of Provençal troubadours, who were greatly admired by Dante, the tripartite stanza likely symbolizes the Holy Trinity.
+Early enthusiasts of terza rima, including Italian Renaissance poets Boccaccio and Petrarch, were particularly interested in the unifying effects of the form.

 While there are nearly as many translations of Dante as there are cantos in his masterpiece, the question of how to reproduce the intricate rhyme scheme of terza rima—namely, the reproduction of the rich rhyming possibilities offered by the Italian language—has been a principal concern for translators.
 John Ciardi chose not to concern his translation with a faithful rendering of the terza rima rhyme scheme; he thought such a gesture would be a “disaster.”
 Robert Pinsky chose a different approach in his translation of the Inferno, employing a terza rima that rhymed when possible, and used near and slant rhymes in places where the rhyme might seem forced, creating what he called “a plausible terza rima in a readable English.”